hunterjkey/HunterKeyWebScraper/README.md

 # Hunter Key's Website Scraper
 This Program takes the HTML code from a website that you gives it and chacks for changes in the number of characters within the whole HTML code, and for changes within the first div tag of that website.
-This program isn't very good at looking at specific and numerous aspects of a site, but as long as the website is secure (i.e. "https://"), the program can scrape it.
+This program isn't very good at looking at specific and numerous aspects of a site, but it can scrape a larger number/range of sites.
+As long as the website is secure (i.e. "https://"), the program can scrape it.

 I pulled code from https://medium.freecodecamp.org/how-to-scrape-websites-with-python-and-beautifulsoup-5946935d93fe, along with Walker's
 Datetime and Webdata snippets into my final product.